Mixture priors for replication studies: Hypothesis testing

-In summary, the findings from our analysis indicate that among the three replications, only the second one aligns with the original study's results and also offers evidence for a non-zero effect.
-While the first replication slightly aligns with the initial findings, it fails to offer substantial evidence supporting an effect different from zero.
-Conversely, the third replication presents significant evidence for an effect that is non-zero but does not align with the findings of the original study.
+In summary, the findings from our analysis indicate that among the three replications, the first and second replications align with the original study's results and also offer evidence for a non-zero effect.
+Conversely, the third replication presents evidence for the absence of an effect and does not align with the findings of the original study.
 However, when pooled, the replications align with the original study's findings and provide evidence for a non-zero effect, indicating that the replication effort was successful overall.